-I’m the guest on the latest edition of Goon Pod – a podcast looking at the various works of the various members of The Goons, good and bad alike – chatting to Tyler Adams about Peter And Sophia, the comedy album that Peter Sellers and Sophia Loren made with George Martin in 1960 after starring together in The Millionairess.
+You can hear me here on Goon Pod – a podcast looking at the various works of the various members of The Goons, good and bad alike – chatting to Tyler Adams about Peter And Sophia, the comedy album that Peter Sellers and Sophia Loren made with George Martin in 1960 after starring together in The Millionairess.

-During the course of a wide-ranging conversation we discuss whether it’s fair to dismiss the entire album on the basis of one mildly unpleasant song – not to mention the thorny issue of films like The Millionairess and The Party which are simultaneously exceptionally good and utterly unsuitable for showing in polite society nowadays – as well as my own frequently underwhelmed background with The Goons (and learning to play the harmonica), whether Monty Python really ripped off Spike Milligan, the cultural impact of Jackanory‘s reading of Help!
-I Am A Prisoner In A Toothpaste Factory!, the role of the record producers and television ‘backroom boys’ in the sixties, whether it’s possible to properly evaluate a comedy record or stage show soundtrack when when we don’t have the visuals that went with them, whether either of us actually want to hear ‘Bawdy Songs Goes To College’, the hidden surrealist glory of Harry Secombe’s Highway, and just why everyone in the sixties found gramophones so bloody amusing.
+During the course of a wide-ranging conversation we discuss whether it’s fair to dismiss the entire album on the basis of one mildly objectionable song – not to mention the thorny issue of films like The Millionairess and The Party which are simultaneously both exceptionally good and utterly unsuitable for showing in polite society nowadays – as well as my own frequently underwhelmed background with The Goons (and learning to play the harmonica), whether Monty Python really ripped off Spike Milligan, the cultural impact of Spike Milligan reading Help!
+I Am A Prisoner In A Toothpaste Factory! on Jackanory, the role of the television ‘backroom boys’ in the sixties, whether it’s possible to properly evaluate a comedy record or stage show soundtrack when when we don’t have the visuals that went with them, whether either of us actually want to hear ‘Bawdy Songs Goes To College’, the hidden surrealist majesty of Harry Secombe’s Highway, and just why everyone in the sixties found gramophones so bloody amusing.
 This was a challenging subject to cover and I’d like to thank Tyler for engaging with certain of my opinions that I’m more than aware certain fans of vintage comedy might consider to be political correctness run riot, but let them come at me if they want and we’ll see how politically correct I am then…

 Buy A Book!